kghadtan/Amazon-Clone-Website/README.md

 # Amazon Clone (HTML & CSS)

-A simple front-end Amazon-inspired e-commerce homepage built using only HTML and CSS.
-This project focuses on layout, styling, and responsive design to mimic the look and feel of the Amazon website.
+A simple front-end Amazon clone homepage built using only HTML and CSS.
+This project's aim was to practice HTML and CSS (learn the different functions and tags used in these programming languages) and focuses on layout, styling to mimic the Amazon website.

 ## Features